jhap1982/giveituruguay/2003/2003-03-24 - Hartwall Arena, Helsinki, Finland/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Fox on the Run part of JOHN
+5. Fox on the Run part of JOHN
-Universally Speaking
+6. Universally Speaking
-Latest Disgrace tease
+7. Latest Disgrace tease
-Parallel Universe
+8. Parallel Universe
-Flea Fly tease
+9. Flea Fly tease
-The Zephyr Song
+10. The Zephyr Song
-Havana Affair
+11. Havana Affair
-Throw Away Your Television
+12. Throw Away Your Television
-Otherside
+13. Otherside
-Don't Forget Me
+14. Don't Forget Me
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-If You Have to Ask
+17. If You Have to Ask
-Hardcore Jollies tease
+18. Hardcore Jollies tease
-I Could Have Lied
+19. I Could Have Lied
-Can't Stop
+20. Can't Stop
-Venice Queen
+21. Venice Queen
-Give It Away
+22. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+23. Under the Bridge
-Fire
+24. Fire

 ## Notes